-Although it’s called ‘Green Impact’ it’s not just about planting trees or getting your recycling in order.
-Many Green Impact students’ unions use the framework to build impactful projects and campaigns around climate justice and equality, curriculum reform, health and wellbeing and much more.
-Joining GISU means joining our network.
-We provide opportunities to partner with other unions, hold networking events and share good practice through resources and case studies.
-Our vision is that students graduate from further and higher education equipped to deal with the global challenges we face, and we believe students’ unions play a key role in helping students gain the skills, knowledge and experience needed to make this happen.
-We created the Green Impact toolkit as a framework for union staff, officers and students to collaboratively address key issues to lead on embedding sustainability and social justice across campus, the curriculum, and wider society.
+We provide opportunities to partner or network with other Unions and we share good practice through resources and case studies.
+Our goal is for students to graduate from further and higher education equipped to deal with the global challenges we face, and Students’ Unions play a key role in helping students gain the skills, knowledge and experience needed to make this happen.

 How it works

-Over the months you will be making progress on campus and within your students’ union, setting up, embedding and delivering campaigns and initiatives.
+Over the months you will be making progress on campus and within your Students’ Union – setting up, embedding and delivering campaigns and initiatives.
 There are a number of ways you can receive support over this period:

-- Training & Networking – if you’d like more tailored on-site or remote training for your staff, officers or students, you can request to purchase this when signing up for GISU or get in contact with us.
+- Training & Networking – if you’d like more tailored on-site or remote training for your staff, Officers or students, you can request to purchase this when signing up for GISU or get in contact with us.

 Dates for the diary

-Annual sustainability survey: 26th October – 15th November 2020
+- Annual sustainability survey: 23rd October – 12th November 2023

-GISU midway ‘check-in’ calls: w/c 1st February 2021
+- GISU midway ‘check-in’ calls: w/c 12th February 2024

-National SDG teach in: 22nd – 28th February 2021
+- National SDG teach in: March 2024

-Submission deadline: 3rd May 2021
+- Submission deadline: Friday 3rd May 2024, 5pm

-Audits: June 2021
+- Audits: June 2024

-Awards confirmed: July 2021
+- Awards confirmed: July 2024